Creating champions for wildlife by making connections between people and animals to inspire action.

 Utah’s Hogle Zoo has been a proud member of the Association of Zoos and Aquariums (AZA) since 1972, and has been accredited since 1979.
 Fewer than 10 percent of zoos across the nation are AZA accredited.
 As an AZA member, we meet and exceed the highest standards in animal care, wellbeing, and facilities.
 For more information, please visit aza.org.

 Support your Zoo

 Guests can donate to support Utah’s Hogle Zoo through zoo visits, memberships, wildlife connections, volunteering, monetary contributions, and more.
 Your support contributes to many local and global conservation projects, and community-based programs focused on sustaining the natural world.
 For more information on how you can support us, click below.

-There are more than 2,000 USDA licensed wildlife exhibitors in the US, but fewer than 10 percent of them have been accredited by the Association of Zoos and Aquariums (AZA).
-Hogle Zoo is among that 10 percent, which means that we’re recognized as one of the best zoos in the world.
-Utah’s Hogle Zoo is also a member of the World Association of Zoos and Aquariums (WAZA).
-The mission of the zoo’s Arts & Parks (ZAP) Program is to enhance Salt Lake County resident and visitor experiences through art, cultural, and recreational offerings.
-The ZAP Program provides funding for up to three zoological organizations, one of which is Utah’s Hogle Zoo.
+There are more than 2,000 USDA licensed wildlife exhibitors in the US, but fewer than 10% are accredited by the Association of Zoos and Aquariums (AZA).
+Utah’s Hogle Zoo is among that 10 percent, meaning we’re recognized as one of the best zoos in the world.
+We are also a member of the World Association of Zoos and Aquariums (WAZA).
+The Zoo, Arts, and Parks (ZAP) Program provides funding for up to three zoological organizations, one of which is Utah’s Hogle Zoo.